raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 Disrupt Toronto, Delay Toronto, and Distract Toronto.
 All so that the people angry with Toronto can sit back and enjoy a good trolling.
 And when you make the mistake of trying to reason with them, you're playing into their hands.

 Don't do that, Toronto.
 [Don't feed the trolls](http://rationalwiki.org/wiki/Don't_feed_the_Troll#Treatment).

+---

+p.s.
+License:

+This post is "Free as in Speech:" It is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
+That means that you are free:

+* to **Share**—to copy, distribute and transmit the work
+* to **Remix**—to adapt the work
+* to make commercial use of the work

+Provided you follow the licensing rules with respect to attribution.